Testing

 }

-A function that passes this test would then be:
+A function that passes this test:

 function greeting(name) {